Varrick Nazari, PhD

 Skills

-Vazrick is a Canadian evolutionary biologist and entomologist currently based in Padova, Italy.
-He received his MSc from University of Alberta (2006) and PhD from University of Guelph (2011).
-His main areas of research include Lepidopteran taxonomy, biogeography, molecular systematics and phylogenetics.
-He also has an interest in cultural entomology, i.e. presence and role of butterflies and moths in the arts and cultures of peoples across the world.
+I am a Canadian evolutionary biologist and entomologist from Ottawa, Ontario, Canada.
+I received his MSc from University of Alberta (2006) and PhD from University of Guelph (2011).
+My main areas of research include Lepidopteran taxonomy, biogeography, molecular systematics and phylogenetics.
+I also have an interest in cultural entomology, i.e. presence and role of butterflies and moths in the arts and cultures of peoples across the world.

 vazrick nazari ottawa